Jean Michel Lauzon

 How does this job relate to your graduate degree?

 At the surface, my work in a software company is completely unrelated to my chemistry work but at a deeper level, there are a lot of similarities.
-My graduate studies taught me how to learn quickly and deeply about a specific subject and then communicate that knowledge, but also its importance to a wide audience.
-The ability to seek out useful information, digest it so its understandable, and then demonstrate that value of your findings is the common thread between being a product manager and doing a PhD.
+My graduate studies taught me how to learn quickly and deeply about a specific subject and then communicate that knowledge, but also its importance, to a broad audience.
+The ability to seek out useful information, digest it so its understandable, and then demonstrate that value of your findings is the common thread between being a my current role and doing a PhD.

 What motivated you to pursue graduate work at UBC?